stratisproject/StratisBitcoinFullNode/Documentation/policy-comments.md

 ...
 ```

-We also use "Locked" suffix to the method name, but that is a matter of the code style.
-From comments point of view, the remarks section
+As you can see we also use "Locked" suffix to the method name here, but that is a matter of the code style.
+From comments point of view,
-is very important for everyone who wants to call the method.
+the remarks section is very important for everyone who wants to call the method.
 However, for someone who only wants to understand the code flow,
 it is not as important and thus the contract description is not a part of the summary.